Summary

 Vera: Because we have to start inside.

-Rick: Or they’re out trying to change the world but they’re full of anger and judgment and stuff like that and obviously haven’t really worked on themselves quite enough.
+Rick: Or they’re out trying to change the world, but they’re full of anger and judgment and things like that, and obviously haven’t really worked on themselves quite enough.

 Rick: Yeah.